zyedidia/generic/stack/README.md

 func (s *Stack[T]) Size() int
 ```

-Size returns the number of elements in the stack\.
+Size returns the number of elements in the stack.